Laurie Berkner

-Laurissa Ann "Laurie" Berkner (born March 15, 1969) is a French-born American musician and singer best known for her work as a children's musical artist.
-She plays guitar and sings lead vocals in The Laurie Berkner Band, along with pianist Susie Lampert, bassist Brady Rymer, and drummer Bob Golden.
-She is a popular artist in the Kindie rock genre.
+Laurie Berkner (born March 15, 1969) is a French-American musician and singer best known for her work as a children's musical artist.
+She plays guitar and sings lead vocals in The Laurie Berkner Band, along with pianist Susie Lampert, bassist Winston Roye, and drummer Bob Golden.
+She is a popular artist in the kindie rock genre.

 Biography

 Growing up in Princeton, New Jersey, Berkner attended Princeton High School and was involved in choirs, bands and musical theater.
 As a student at Rutgers University, she toured Europe as a choir soloist and an orchestral guitar player.
 After working as a summer-camp music counselor, she spent several years as a children's music specialist for day care centers and preschools in the New York area.

-In 1992, she began to perform as a professional rock musician, playing in an all-female cover band called Lois Lane.
-When she started a band that played original music, Red Onion (Berkner, Brian Mueller, Adam Bernstein and Alan Lerner), she found songwriting to be a struggle—a problem that disappeared when she started writing children's music.
+In 1992, she began to perform as a professional rock musician, first playing in a rock band called Red Onion (Berkner, Brian Mueller, Adam Bernstein and Alan Lerner), performing her original music.
+Later on she joined an all-female cover band called Lois Lane.
+She found songwriting to be a struggle—a problem that disappeared when she started writing children's music.
 "Writing music for kids has not been a struggle at all," Berkner has said.
 "The more I started working on material for children, the more I realized that it opened up creativity in me that I never knew I had."

 Some of her first performances as a children's musician were birthday party gigs at $125 a show.
 "Those days were intense," she told The New York Times.
 "I used to arrive early and memorize every child's name, so I could feel like I knew them."

 In 1997, working with Susie Lampert, Mueller and guest bassist Adam Bernstein, she put out her first album, Whaddaya Think of That? as a cassette-only release.
 She had been encouraged to record by the parents of the children she worked with.
 "The children were really responding to the music we created together," she said.
 The album contained original songs like "We Are the Dinosaurs" and "I Know a Chicken", along with covers of classics like "The Cat Came Back" and "Wimoweh (The Lion Sleeps Tonight)".